nathanhertsoen/arx_divi_modules/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/elegantthemes/create-divi-extension/issues) or [contribute some!](https://github.com/elegantthemes/create-divi-extension/edit/master/packages/divi-scripts/template/README.md)

+Personnal Sheet
+- Do not use PHP Intelephense on VSCode while you are developing Divi modules.